Soulforged/highlighter/README.md

 * What should happen if the user tries to highlight over an already highlighted area?
->> Since there's no express requirement to be able to modify or erase an existing highlight I've decided to just allow the user to highlight it partially, if the range is a strict intersection of the existing highlight's range the system keeps the newest highlight.
+>> Since there's no express requirement to be able to modify or erase an existing highlight and there's no requirement to allow more than one highlight over the same area I've decided to just allow the user to highlight it partially, if the range is a strict intersection of the existing highlight's range the system keeps the newest highlight, this should be less confusing for the user.

 I've also used flow semantics to document properties but didn't include flow at all because I wasn't sure if that would violate the "no third party libraries" rule.